circleci/circleci-docs/jekyll/_cci2/env-vars.md

 Changing an environment variable is only possible by deleting and recreating it.

+**Note:**
+If you are having difficulties adding a multiline environment variable, use `base64` to encode it.
+In your `.circleci/config.yml` file, decode the variable in any commands that use the variable.

 ## Adding Global Environment Variables

 To add global environment variables that may be shared across projects, use the Settings > Contexts page of the CircleCI application.
 See the [Contexts]( {{ site.baseurl }}/2.0/contexts/) documentation for instructions.